nv-morpheus/Morpheus/examples/sid_visualization/README.md

   --input_file=./examples/data/sid_visualization/group4-benign-49nodes.jsonlines
 ```

-** Note: The first run of this scripts will take a few minutes to allow Triton to convert the deployed ONNX model to TensorRT.
+**Note:** The first run of this script will take a few minutes to allow Triton to convert the deployed ONNX model to TensorRT.
 Subsequent runs will not include this conversion step so will be much quicker.

 This launch will use all of the available datasets.
 Each dataset will show up as one batch in the visualization.
 Here is a description of each dataset: